Solving time-fractional differential equation via rational approximation: Abstract

 \section{Abstract}

-Fractional differential equations (FDEs) describe subdiffusion behavior of dynamical systems.
-Its non-local structure requires to take into account the whole evolution history during the time integration, which then possibly causes additional memory use to store the history, growing in time.
-An alternative to a quadrature of the history integral is to approximate the fractional kernel with the sum of exponentials, which is equivalent to consider the FDE solution as a sum of solutions to a system of ODEs.
+{Fractional differential equations (FDEs) describe subdiffusion behavior of dynamical systems.
+Its non-local structure requires taking into account the whole evolution history during the time integration, which then possibly causes additional memory use to store the history, growing in time.
+An alternative to a quadrature for the history integral is to approximate the fractional kernel with the sum of exponentials, which is equivalent to considering the FDE solution as a sum of solutions to a system of ODEs.
 One possibility to construct this system is to approximate the Laplace spectrum of the fractional kernel with a rational function.
 In this paper, we use the adaptive Antoulas--Anderson (AAA) algorithm for the rational approximation of the kernel spectrum which yields only a small number of real valued poles.
 We propose a numerical scheme based on this idea and study its stability and convergence properties.
-Moreover, we apply the algorithm to a time-fractional Cahn-Hilliard problem.
+In addition, we apply the algorithm to a time-fractional Cahn-Hilliard problem.} {time-fractional differential equations, rational approximation, AAA algorithm.}